oluoluoxenfree/learn-git/README.md

 - Revert
 - git hooks

 Congratulations!
-You now know more about git that you did before.
+You now know more about git than you did before.

 ![Man in a long coat mashes buttons on various store model laptops.
 Improbably locations like banks pop up as "all hacked"](https://i.imgur.com/iVHfwLc.gif)